Jun 07, 2018

 Category: University of Dayton

 I am currently three weeks into my internship with Cohen & Company.
 Initially, the training week was a bit overwhelming.
 A lot of information is thrown at the incoming intern class during the first week.
 However, my experience quickly picked up from there, as I had my first client engagement last week.
 I have been assigned tasks related to a few employee benefit plan audits.
 My first fieldwork experience had me completing a number of different workpapers.
 By updating and completing certain workpapers, I get a practical perspective of how the work I complete ties to the overall completion of an audit.

 Furthermore, I enjoyed working with my pod team during the fieldwork.
 Zach and John were helpful, answering all questions I had during the two day period.
 Also, talking with them during lunch was a nice change of pace, since I got to know them personally beyond workpaper questions.

 Additionally, I have gotten to know the other summer interns.
 We eat lunch together most days, and the firm has had multiple activities for interns to get to know employees at all levels within the firm.
-I strongly encourage future interns to acquaint themselves with the other interns in his or her office as quickly as possible.
+I strongly encourage future interns to acquaint themselves with the other interns in their office as quickly as possible.
 The interns sit together in the office and being friendly with each other makes bouncing questions off each other easy and comfortable.